DVAI Bridge Licensing

 | Above £10,000,000 | Contact us for rates |

-Why a marginal-rate structure?
-Because we want our royalty to be fair across customer sizes.
-A startup at £200,000 shouldn't pay the same rate as an established company at £5 million.
-Marginal rates reflect that growth means our royalty scales smoothly with you, not in steps that punish crossing thresholds.
+Why marginal rates?
+Because a startup at £200,000 shouldn't pay the same rate as an established company at £5 million.
+Marginal rates scale smoothly with growth — no punishing thresholds.

 What counts as "Bridge-dependent revenue"?